-For example, one tree can remove 26 pounds of carbon dioxide from the air each year, which is comparable to saving the emissions of about 11,000 miles in a fuel-powered vehicle.
+For example, one tree can remove 48 pounds of carbon dioxide from the air each year.
+On a larger scale forests globally between the years of 1990 to 2007 have removed one third of fossil fuel emissions.
 People, including potential clients, employees and tenants, know these things and have respect for companies that use good practices and make an effort to do their part.

 - Plants Prevent Erosion and Protect Water Quality